Out of love with China, fashion factory moves west

-PARIS (Reuters) - A string of countries on and around the fringes of western Europe are becoming new centers of fashion clothing manufacturing as China moves up the industrial value chain and brands discover adaptable suppliers closer to home.
+PARIS, March 22 (Reuters) - A string of countries on and around the fringes of western Europe are becoming new centres of fashion clothing manufacture as China moves up the industrial value chain and brands discover adaptable suppliers closer to home.

 Sourcing from China is getting more expensive, but it is still cheap, so a decision to go for Made in Morocco or Made in Moldova instead is not all about price.

+The maker of fine lace underwear moved production of its mass-market Studio La Perla label to Turkey and Tunisia from China late last year, and has also moved sourcing of its nightwear from China to Portugal.

-It estimates that for every 10 euros it spends in China on labor, for the same work, it pays 15-16 euros ($20-21) in Tunisia or Turkey - so China remains cheapest by its calculations.
+It estimates that for every 10 euros it spends in China on labour, for the same work, it pays 15-16 euros in Tunisia or Turkey - so China remains cheapest by its calculations.

 But that is changing.